 As the cost of living rises and rises but wages remain pretty stagnant, there are so many of us looking to earn passive income in the UK.
 Money poor, time poor…. does that sounds familiar?
 Obviously there are lots of different ways to make money but in my opinion nothing beats income that is earned without lifting a finger.

-I signed up for two passive income programmes – Honeygain and Gener8 Ads – two weeks ago.
-These run in the background of your computer/phone and claim to earn you money or tokens that can be exchanged for goods and gift cards.
-Some of the earnings claims they make are quite bold, so I thought I would write a post detailing how I am getting on with them after a fortnight of usage.
+I signed up for three passive income programmes – Honeygain, Gener8 Ads and Upvoice – some time ago.
+These programs run in the background of your computer and earn you money or tokens that can be exchanged for goods and gift cards.
+Some of the earnings claims they make are quite bold, so I thought I would write a post detailing how I am getting on with them after a few weeks of usage.
 I will definitely be updating this post in the long term to update you all on my earnings.

 Honeygain is available as an app on your phone and also on your Mac or PC.
 Follow this link to sign up to kick things off with a $5 (USD) bonus.
 How it works is that it is an application which runs in the background of your phone/computer and makes your device a gateway – essentially, it uses some of your unused data.
 It launches when your phone boots up or your computer is turned on so you are unaware of anything happening, so after you have signed up, it truly is passive income.

 Honeygain claim to pay up to $50 a month but personally I think this is over optimistic.
 I tend to have my PC on for around 10 hours most days (which is a lot more than the average person, but remember, I work from home) and have found that in the two weeks I have had the app on my PC I have accrued around the equivalent of $0.50 a day (you earn $0.01 – 10 credits – for every 100MB of data that you share).
 This works out at $15 a month or $180 over the course of the year which isn’t too bad in my opinion for literally no effort.
 I can’t quite figure out how a person could earn $50 a month, though!